 The Chalk Creek Canyon is one of the valley's most popular areas.
 Mount Princeton campground is a small facility with 17 sites.
-A recent mountain pine beetle infestation caused many of the older ponderosa pines to die, so shade is not readily available in this campground.No RV`s hookups, showers or running water are available.
+A recent mountain pine beetle infestation caused many of the older ponderosa pines to die, so shade is not readily available in this campground.No RV`s hookups or showers are available.
 Reservations: Visit www.Recreation.gov or call 1-877-444-6777.
 The following sites are reservable: 1,3-15,18 & 19

 At a Glance